chef/chef-web-docs/chef_master/source/analytics.rst

        * Machines on which audit-mode runs have failed
        * Resources that were updated as a result of a chef-client run

-       Notifications may be sent to any email address, a chat service like HipChat or Slack, or to a webhook-based service for generic intergrations.
+       Notifications may be sent to any email address, a chat service like HipChat or Slack, or to a webhook-based service for generic integrations.

        .. end_tag